ianmilligan1/ianmilligan.ca/content/post/sshrc-code/index.md

 Scale this up by the 11 or 12 proposals that you need to read, and suddenly, you're working with 60 individual PDFs rather than just 12 nicely-packaged PDFs.
 As somebody who tends to move PDFs to my iPad to annotate there, this is a bit annoying.

 This isn't just a SSHRC problem, of course.
-Until a few years ago, when reviewing graduate admissions, we would get four of five PDFs per applicant.
+Until a few years ago, when reviewing graduate admissions, we would get four or five PDFs per applicant.

 Bash to the rescue.
 This MacOS command will turn all of the above into a nice PDF for review: